oroinc/documentation/user_guide/channel_guide.rst

 The three fields are mandatory and **must** be defined:

 .. csv-table:: **Mandatory Channel Properties**
-  :header: "**Name**", "**Description**"
+  :header: "**Name**","**Description**"
   :widths: 10, 30

   "**Status**","Current status of the Channel instance.
 The following two values are possible:

   - *Inactive*: (default); no data will be loaded from the Channel; the option is useful if a Channel is being configured for future use or is out of date.
 (For inactive channels no new data is uploaded to the system, but all the data loaded while the Channel was active is considered by the reports.

   - *Active*: data will be loaded from the Channel, can be viewed in the system and is considered by the reports.